milomedia/tilix/_posts/2019-03-10-event-journal-emobility-summit-malta.md

 Experts from the industry highlighted the latest technologies and discussed how the e-mobility sector is rapidly becoming more interconnected and autonomous.

-BMW Group Vice President of Governmental Affairs Thomas Becker, presented a broad overview of the market for EVs.
+BMW Group Vice President of Governmental Affairs Thomas Becker, presented a broad overview of the EVs market

 > 9% of BMWs sold in Malta in 2018 were electric.
 The EU average was 7.2%. **Thomas Becker**

-Other OEMs participating in the event included Porsche, Volkswagen and Nissan and start-ups Uniti EV and Fenris Mororcycles.
+Other OEMs participating in the event included Porsche, Volkswagen and Nissan and start-ups Uniti EV and Fenris Motorcycles.

 Christina Bu, Norwegian EV Association Secretary General gave a keynote that outlined how Norway’s mass market adoption of EVs is progressing.
 More than 40% of new cars sold are fully electric and this number continues to grow.